aries262/Monthly-Planner/README.md

 - [X] User can select day on Calendar to see schedule
 - [X] User can see a list of income and expenses with amount of money remaining
 - [X] App sends data to Realm Database
+- [X] App can recieve data from database

 **Optional Nice-to-have Stories**